-We will first update all available apps.
-Launch App Store, go to the Updates tab.
+- Launch App Store, go to the Updates tab.

-Hold down the Option key, click Free Upgrade to start the OS X Mavericks download.
+- Hold down the Option key, click Free Upgrade to download a copy of OS X Mavericks.

 sudo /Applications/Install\ OS\ X\ Mavericks.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Applications/Install\ OS\ X\ Mavericks.app --nointeraction

 Here’s how your Terminal should look like when the copying process is done.
 Quit Terminal but keep your USB flash drive plugged in.

-Next, on the OS X Utilities dialogue screen, select Install OS X. Click Continue.
+- On the OS X Utilities dialogue screen, select Install OS X. Click Continue.

 Note #1: The installation preparation process will now begin and will take approximately 7 – 15 minutes.

-Note: During the installation process, you may experience the indicator hanging at “About a second remaining” for few minutes.
+Note #2: During the installation process, you may experience the indicator hanging at “About a second remaining” for few minutes.
 Do NOT press cancel, just wait it out.

 Your Mac will then restart, and will wrap up the installation process in another 30 – 40 minutes.
-When this is done, your Mac will restart automatically (again), leaving you at the login screen of a fresh copy of Mac OS X Mavericks.
+When this is done, your Mac will restart automatically (again), leaving you at the login screen of a fresh copy of OS X Mavericks.